Templarian/nfc-terminal/docs/holotape.md

 ## Sanding

-With 800 grit sand paper carefully wet sand the surfaces of the part including down any support locations.
+With 800 grit sand paper carefully wet sand the surfaces of the part.

 > For pre-supported models focus on the connecting points between the main body and label.